OoO256/OpenGL-2D-Motions-and-Dynamics/tutorials.md

 #### VBO
 ```
+store the handle of the vertex buffer object

 Vertex buffer objects
 Store vertex in 3d
 Store data in video memory and provide the shortest access time to the GPU rather than call every single vertex.